autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 def model_fn(model_dir):
     """loads model from previously saved artifact"""
     model = TabularPredictor.load(model_dir)
+    # Get original columns for header validation later
+    # Different predictors might have different ways to retrieve this info
+    # Free to remove this check if you know your test data is always valid.
     globals()["column_names"] = model.feature_metadata_in.get_features()
+    model.persist_models()
     return model

 def transform_fn(model, request_body, input_content_type, output_content_type="application/json"):

     if input_content_type == "text/csv":
         buf = StringIO(request_body)
         data = pd.read_csv(buf, header=None)
         num_cols = len(data.columns)

+        # In case the test payload doesn't have a header.
+We need to check if the passed test data is valid or not.
+        # Free to remove this check if you know your test data is always valid.
         if num_cols != len(column_names):
             raise Exception(
                 f"Invalid data format.
 Input data has {num_cols} while the model expects {len(column_names)}"